Build Marketing Around Sales, Not the Other Way Around

 • Trade shows

-You might not know exactly what to do with that information yet, but you’ll need it later.
-Guaranteed.
+Start collecting data: who engages, where and when, what resonates, what triggered a conversion, and which conversations moved forward.
+You may not know exactly what to do with that information yet, but you will need it later.

-Principle 3: Treat marketing as discovery, not optimization
+Principle 3: Treat marketing as discovery, not optimization.

-Don’t rush to hire a full-time generalist or a CMO if you can’t sustain it.
-You don’t need a “Head of Brand” for two sales reps.
+You’re not scaling yet.
+You’re learning.
+Don’t rush to hire a full-time generalist or a CMO before you can sustain the cost.
+You don’t need a Head of Brand for a two-person sales team.

 • A partner who can test assumptions